KhiopsML/khiops-doc/docs/setup/index.md

 <br>

-## Install Khiops using pip {#with-pip data-toc-label="Install Khiops via pip"}
+## Install the Khiops library using pip {#with-pip data-toc-label="Install Khiops via pip"}

-Installing Khiops using pip requires installing the `khiops-core` binary first.
+Installing the library using pip requires installing the `khiops` binary first.

 === "Ubuntu"